IwanKaramazow/ReasonDojo/README.md

 * Make sure that the bird stays dead on the ground, whenever it hit the ground.
 (A bird falling through the earth violates certain laws of physics).
 * If the user presses `space` when his bird is dead, reset the game to the `Waiting` state.

-### 6. Recalibrating
+### 6. Recalibrating the vision

 Great, you wrote safe, approachable code, that runs seamlessly everywhere as fast as it possibly can in each possible environment.
 The code you just wrote doesn't care about where it runs, you can use it in old browsers, new browsers, native apps, compiled bytecode - anywhere.
-(The main point being that the backend is treated as an implementation detail.
+(The main point being that the backend is treated as an implementation detail.)

 1. Compile your game to a native app and play it
 ```